MachinisteWeb/node-atlas/README.en.md

 ### Use MySQL Database (SQL) ###

 We will see now how to use data from database.
-We will use the `mysql` NPM module.
+We will use the `mysql` npm module.
 And first, [install a MySQL server](https://dev.mysql.com/downloads/installer/).

 So, from your `webconfig.json` directory, use